-As the average adult in the workplace considers the prospect of donning workout clothes and trying their hand at a self defense class, the concerns that they are not fit enough, young enough, flexible enough or strong enough immediately flood their mind.
+As the average adult in the workplace considers the prospect of donning workout clothes and trying their hand at a self defense class, the concerns that they are not fit enough, young enough or strong enough immediately flood their mind.
 Simply stated, they become intimidated…This is the primary reason that self defense schools are mostly populated by young children and teenagers.

 Adults just can’t see themselves breaking away from their busy schedule, to work at something they will feel physically inept at.
 They will sooner take a spin class or go through the physical challenges of Cross Fit, then prepare themselves for the possibility of a physical threat, especially if that preparation requires feats of physical prowess they don’t believe they have or can get to.

 To all those reading this, who happen to identify with these sentiments, there is something to consider:

 The self defense system of Krav Maga was created by Imi Lichtenfeld, a Hungarian Jew who witnessed the brutal attacks on his friends and family by the Nazis, with the following assumptions…

 Krav Maga uses the body’s natural reactions and movements to react to a threat.
 You do not need to remember intricate spinning kicks, or have amazing flexibility to be effective.
 Krav Maga believes that the only time you would ever kick to an opponent’s head is when he is already on the ground in front of you!
 The notion of “economies of motion” is the central theme of all your defensive and offensive moves…if you are confronted by a larger, stronger opponent, you can be comforted that your strategy for victory will be attacks to areas you can easily reach, using defenses that merely require off angle movements and blocks that require minimal power and use your opponent’s power against them.

 In my years of teaching Krav Maga, I have seen the full spectrum of students achieve proficiency: